Table of content

 Testing: If your URLs end with index.php?id=1, the rewrite rules need to be adjusted.

-3. Update and extend TYPO3
+3. Renew and extend TYPO3

 TYPO3 has a modular structure.
 After logging into the backend: